tuya/tuya-homebridge/README.md

 }
 ```

-If you can't get any mqtt logs when controlling the device, mostly means that your device is a "non-standard device".
+If you can't get any mqtt logs when controlling the device, mostly means that your device probably have "Non-standard DP".

 With the device info json and mqtt logs, please submit the issue to help us supporting new device category.